wojtekmaj/react-daterange-picker/README.md

 ### Installation

-Add React-DateRange-Picker to your project by executing `npm install wojtekmaj/react-daterange-picker` or `yarn add wojtekmaj/react-daterange-picker`.
+Add React-DateRange-Picker to your project by executing `npm install @wojtekmaj/react-daterange-picker` or `yarn add @wojtekmaj/react-daterange-picker`.

-Build the project by `npm install` and `npm run build` or `yarn install` and `yarn run build`.
-This step is temporary as the package is not yet published.

 ### Usage